mariascrs/mariascrs.github.io/_posts/2023-01-09-splitsearcher.md

 # Attacking the isogeny problem in dimension 2

-The best known algorithm for solving the general isogeny problem is due to Costello-Smith[^5].
+The best known algorithm for solving the general isogeny problem is due to Costello-Smith [5].

 The Costello-Smith algorithm proceeds as follows.
 Suppose we are given a start node $A$ and end node $A'$ in $\mathcal{J}(p)$.
 Our goal is to find an isogeny $\phi: A \rightarrow A'$.